CompTIA Project+ (PK0-005) Online Training

 For anyone who manages project management training, this CompTIA training can be used to onboard new project coordinators, curated into individual or team training plans, or as a CompTIA reference resource.

 PK0-005: What You Need to Know

-This CompTIA Project+ training has 51 videos that step through the PK0-004 exam objectives and cover topics including:
+This CompTIA Project+ training has videos that cover project management topics including:

-This PK0-004 course is valuable for new IT professionals with at least a year of experience with project management and experienced project coordinators looking to validate their CompTIA skills.
+This CompTIA Project+ training is considered foundational-level CompTIA training, which means it was designed for project coordinators.
+This project management skills course is valuable for new IT professionals with at least a year of experience with project management and experienced project coordinators looking to validate their CompTIA skills.

 New or aspiring project coordinators.
 If you're hoping to get started with project management, a course like this is valuable not just because it gives you the skills you need to bring a project to completion.
 It also helps you understand the landscape of project management terms, ideas, and competing frameworks.
 Start your career with an understanding of the entire career field with this course.